HashNuke/mail-to-json/NOTES.md

 ## Email as an API

-SMTP is one of the oldest APIs.
+Email is one of the oldest social networks.
 It has a very large user base and it still works.
 Want to share news about your new born?
 Shares sales report with your team?
 Invite people to a party?

 Email works.
 What more?
 If you accept incoming mail from your users, it comes with free authentication :)